BiSaXa/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator
- A totally-random passord generator with options such as Numbers Only, Characters Only, Numbers & Characters and Numbers & Special Characters.
+ A totally-random password generator with options such as Numbers Only, Characters Only, Numbers & Characters and Numbers & Special Characters.
 Uses Java Swing GUI.

  First time messing with Swing.